signorcarta/Big_Data_Computing/README.md

 # BDC-Homeworks-G10
-This repository contains the homework of the Big Data Computing course (@Unipd) of the 10th group
+This repository contains the homeworks of the Big Data Computing course (@Unipd) of the 10th group made up from Davide Carta and Luigi de Lucia